joakim/calendar/README.md

 ### New Year

-> The calendar year begins at the midnight closest to the instant of the northward equinox.
+> The calendar year begins at the midnight closest to the instant of the northward equinox measured from the prime meridian.
 Consequently, if the northward equinox falls _before_ solar noon on a particular day, then that day is the first day of the year.
 If the northward equinox occurs _after_ solar noon, the following day begins the calendar year.

-- This may be calculated for the prime meridian ([Meeus, 2002][4]) or observed locally (even with a [sundial](https://en.wikipedia.org/wiki/Sundial))
+- The instant should be based on calculations for the prime meridian ([Meeus, 2002][4]) <sup>[3](#notes)</sup>
-  - Calculations should be based on the instant of the northward equinox at the prime meridian <sup>[3](#notes)</sup>
+  - Local new year may be calculated from this instant using a time offset (for example [Universal Time](https://en.wikipedia.org/wiki/Universal_Time))
-  - Local new year is then easily calculated from this instant using an offset (for example UTC time zone)
+  - The instant may also be observed locally, even with a [sundial](https://en.wikipedia.org/wiki/Sundial)
   - The _local_ new year should be celebrated, not that of the prime meridian <sup>[4](#notes)</sup>
-- Leap years follow a 33 year cycle, like the Persian calendar ([Heydari-Malayeri, 2004][1])
+- Leap years follow a 33 year cycle, inherited from the Persian calendar ([Heydari-Malayeri, 2004][1])
   - Calculations should use the _true northward equinox year_, not to be confused with the _mean tropical year_ <sup>[5](#notes)</sup>

 ### Units